mhersson/vectorsigma/docs/k8s-operator-guide.md

   instance and check its status
 end note

-SettingPhase: do / SetPhase
-SettingPhase -[bold]-> UpdatingStatus

-note left of SettingPhase
-  Set the phase and message of
-  our SimpleJob instance based
-  on the job status
-end note

 CreatingJob: do / CreateJob
 CreatingJob -[dotted]-> HandlingError: IsError CreatingJob --> UpdatingStatus

-note left of CreatingJob
-  Create a new job
-end note

 RetryingJob: do / RetryJob
 RetryingJob -[dotted]-> HandlingError: IsError